 In the new era of business, leading firms will be big and fast.
 Micro-battles can help companies rediscover the art of business building to compete with scale and speed.

 Every management team will face the growth paradox at some point.
-As we described in our book The Founder’s Mentality, there are three different phases in the default life cycle of a firm:
+And as described in the book The Founder’s Mentality, there are three different phases in the default life cycle of a firm:

 - Insurgent.
 These younger companies grow fast.
 Speed is one of their most important assets.
 They still have the great culture established by their founder, or their “Founder’s Mentality®.”
 But they need scale.
 They’re trying to gain the economic benefits of size, without losing speed as a result of layers and bureaucrats.
 If they don’t maintain speed while capturing scale, they risk becoming overloaded with complexity.